stubbiali/meshsimplification/README.md

-An iterative simplification procedure for surface grids with data distributed over the surface
+An iterative simplification procedure for surface grids with associated data distributed over the surface
 =====================================================================

 For a detailed description of the method, please refer to: